 Before the baby even arrives, clean out a section of kitchen cupboards or a shelf in a pantry for the baby items needed in the kitchen.
-Bottles are used so often that you will probably be washing those bottles just to use them again right away.
-Put any backup bottles and parts up in a cupboard off of your counter.
-I bought little storage boxes to keep bibs in, spoons and bowls, etc. that we would eventually need but not for a while.
-Any formula, rice cereal, and baby food were also kept there until we were ready for it.
+Bottles are used so often that you will probably be washing those bottles to use them again right away.
+Put any backup bottles and parts up in a cupboard off your counter.
+I bought little storage boxes to keep bibs in, spoons and bowls, etc., that we would eventually need, but not for a while.
+Any formula, rice cereal, and baby food were kept there until we were ready for it.

 3. Buy aesthetically pleasing baby items.

 Register for and buy items that you think look nice.
-You are going to have to look at the baby swing all day every day.
+You will have to look at the baby swing all day, every day.
 It’s okay if you spend a little extra on the one you think looks nice.
 Baby gear can be bulky, and when we had our babies, we were working with limited square footage, so the more things compacted into one thing, the better.
 Like the bouncy seat swing combo.
 Perfect.

 4. Invest in storage you don’t mind looking at.

-Baby toys can be put in bins that go with your motif.
+You can put baby toys in bins that go with your motif.
 I had little wicker baskets full of rattles and stuffed animals that everyone buys the baby.
-Then I had my husband put together a cute shelving unit for the nursery where we kept the extra stuff and books.
+Then, my husband put together a cute shelving unit for the nursery where we kept the extra stuff and books.
 When the toys got bigger and bulkier, he made them a nice wooden toy box to keep in the living room, and then we moved some stuff into the bedrooms to help alleviate congestion.

 5. Purge baby items you’re not going to use.

 Only keep baby items you are really going to use.
 If I had a dime for every blue type of stuffed animal people gave us, I would be rich.
-It is a sweet gesture, but it just becomes cumbersome to keep all of this extra stuff that we either don’t like, need, or are never going to use.
+It is a sweet gesture, but it just becomes cumbersome to keep all of this extra stuff that we either don’t like, need, or will never use.
 I felt terrible purging things because of the incredible generosity of our friends and family.
-So I decided I would donate it to another mom who was in the market for what I was getting rid of (here is an excellent list of places you can donate gently used baby items).
+So I decided to donate it to another mom in the market for what I was getting rid of (here is an excellent list of places you can donate gently used baby items).
 It is okay not to need all the things, and it makes keeping your house in order a lot easier.